mxro/web-api-example-v2/README.md

 The reports and site will be available in the project directory `target/site`.
 Open `index.html` in this directory as a good starting point to explore the reports.

+Note: Do not deploy the `-distribution.jar` or `.war` file after `mvn site` has run. `mvn site` will add instrumentation to the generated classes.
+Instead, run `mvn install` before deploying files.

 ## Usage

 ### Command Line